docusign/extension-app-data-io-and-verification-reference-implementation/terraform/azure/README.md

-# Terraform configuration for deploying to Amazon Web Services (AWS)
+# Terraform configuration for deploying to Microsoft Azure

 ## Specific Cloud Prerequisites

-Before deploying your extension app on AWS, complete the following setup steps:
+Before deploying your extension app on Azure, complete the following setup steps:

-1. [Sign up for a free AWS account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) (if you don’t already have one).
+1. [Sign up for an Azure Free Account](https://azure.microsoft.com/free/) (if you don’t already have one).

-1. [Create an IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) with programmatic access and generate an access key (access key ID and secret access key).

-1. [Install the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) to interact with AWS services from the command line.

-1. **Configure AWS CLI**: Configure the AWS CLI to interact with your AWS account.
-You can follow the instructions [here](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-quickstart.html).
+1. **Configure Azure CLI**: Install and configure the Azure CLI to interact with your Azure account.
+You can follow the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-* Run the following command in your terminal and follow the prompts:
+1. **Authenticate Azure CLI**: Log in to your Azure account using the Azure CLI:
     ```sh
-    aws configure
+    az login
     ```

-* Enter your AWS access key ID and AWS secret access key (generated from your IAM user).
-* Specify your default AWS region (e.g., `us-east-1`, `us-west-2`).
-* Set the default output format (`json`, `text`, or `table—json` is recommended).
+1. **Set Subscription**: Set the Azure subscription you want to use:
+    ```sh
+    az account set --subscription "your-subscription-id"
+    ```
+    It's also necessary to set the Azure subscription when running the `azurerm` Terraform provider with version 4.0 or above.
+This can be done by specifying the `subscription_id` Terraform variable or by exporting the `ARM_SUBSCRIPTION_ID` environment variable.
+For instance,
+    ```sh
+    export ARM_SUBSCRIPTION_ID="your-subscription-id"
+    ```

+1. Make sure you have the correct permissions Terraform needs sufficient permissions to create resources.
+Make sure your Azure user has the Contributor role:
+    ```sh
+    az role assignment list --assignee <your-email> --output table
+    ```
+    If needed, assign the correct role:
+    ```sh
+    az role assignment create --assignee <your-email> --role "Contributor" --scope "/subscriptions/your-subscription-id"
+    ```

-In that case `aws` Terraform provider is authenticated to AWS using [shared configuration and credentials files](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#shared-configuration-and-credentials-files), but you may use other methods for [authenticating to AWS](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
+In that case `azurerm` Terraform provider is [authenticated to Azure using the Azure CLI](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli), but you may use other methods for [authenticating to Azure](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs#authenticating-to-azure).

-Now that you’ve set up your AWS environment, continue with the [Terraform deployment guide](../README.md) to provision your infrastructure.
+Now that you’ve set up your Azure environment, continue with the [Terraform deployment guide](../README.md) to provision your infrastructure.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements